Anum Fayyaz: Personal life

-She married Asad Anwar on 25 November 2016 in Makkah and they have one child.
+She married Asad Anwar on 25 November 2016 in Makkah, and they have one child.

 Anum recently took to social media to announce her retirement from the entertainment industry.
 She posted a message calling her decision 'difficult.'
-"I have decided to leave the industry and wants to focus on her family," the post read and thanked her fans for their support.
+"I have decided to leave the industry and want to focus on her family," the post read, and she thanked her fans for their support.